PickNikRobotics/deep_grasp_demo/moveit_task_constructor_dexnet/README.md

   <img src="media/mtc_gqcnn_panda.gif" width="450" height="450"/>
 </p>

-Here is the highest ranked grasp candidate with a probability of success of 64%.
+Here is the highest ranked grasp candidate with a 64% probability of success.
 When the images are taken overhead this probability is better.

 <p align="center">
   <img src="media/cylinder_grasp.png" width="250" height="250"/>